pulzze/autoflow-documentation/docs/ids/action-datetime-current-system-time/tooltip.md

-Returns the current system time in the given time unit as unix time..
+Provides the current VM time in the given time unit as unix time